-Our mission is to create an enthusiastic, united, supportive and active community to benefit pupils, parents and staff.
+Our mission is to create an enthusiastic, united, supportive and active community to benefit students, parents and staff.
 Our aims as a Parents' Association are as follows:

-1. To help create and sustain a wider, deeper sense of community and enhance communication between parents, pupils and staff involved with the School
+1. To help create and sustain a wider, deeper sense of community and enhance communication between parents, students and staff involved with the School

 2. To provide the school with support in putting on activities

 3. To run memorable, fun fundraising events to support the school with specific projects